 [Statistics of people using geolocation services in the US from 2013 to 2018 – Statista]

 As you can see from the graph above, the number of people using geolocation services on their smartphones has dramatically increased, from 123 million in 2013 to 242 million in 2018.
-Many business owners ask us to integrate features for determining user locations, mapping, navigation, calculating travel times, and real-time geolocation tracking.
+Many business owners ask us to integrate features for determining user locations, mapping, navigation, calculating travel times, and real-time GPS route tracking.
 These features have already proven handy in ride-hailing, delivery, logistics, and other service industries.
 Here are just some examples of location-aware apps we’ve worked on:

 Brilliant Move lets users pay for deliveries and track them on a map in the app.